desousamario85/kids_club/README.md

 ### Features Left to Implement

-As this is a service that does not exist or is not offered and the site only built for Project purposes only the site functionility will remain the same.
+As this is a service that does not exist or is not offered and the site only built for Project purposes only the site functionality will remain the same.

 Future Improvement will be focused around the overall Design of the site.

 ## Technologies

 * HTML
-    * HTML as used as 1 of the primary langauges to code the site.
+    * HTML as used as 1 of the primary languages to code the site.
 This provided our content to be in a structured manner.
 * CSS
     * CSS stylesheet was used to style our website.
 * GitPod
     * A GitPod Workspace was used to code the website.
-Using Code Institute GitHub Template some other prefined technologies are installed to allow developers to intagrate to Git for versioning and Python3 for http Server to preview our work before committing to GitHub.
-I have only named 2 intragations, but the Template does include 8 or more addition extensions.
+Using Code Institute GitHub Template some other predefined technologies are installed to allow developers to integrate to Git for versioning and Python3 for http Server to preview our work before committing to GitHub.
+I have only named 2 integrations, but the Template does include 8 or more addition extensions.
 * GitHub
-    * Github was used to store our commited Source Code and have a live website using GitHub Pages.
+    * Github was used to store our committed Source Code and have a live website using GitHub Pages.
 * Git
-    * Version control, intagrated with GitPod
+    * Version control, integrated with GitPod
 * Font Awesome
     * Font Awesome icons were obtained using free registered account https://fontawesome.com/
 * Tinyjpg
     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-generator/
-* CSS Cleanup
+* CSS Clean-up
-    * https://html-cleaner.com/css/ was user to clean up my CSS file to ensure the layout was consitent.
+    * https://html-cleaner.com/css/ was user to clean up my CSS file to ensure the layout was consistent.

 ### Content

-All writen content on the site is my own is based on services that ,as a parent would like to see offered in 1 centeral location.
+All written content on the site is my own is based on services that ,as a parent would like to see offered in 1 central location.

 ### Media

-All Images on the site were provided and freely avialable on the listed sites below.
+All Images on the site were provided and freely available on the listed sites below.

 * https://www.pexel.com
 * https://iconscout.com/illustrations/404-error
 * Photo by <a href="https://unsplash.com/@artem_kniaz?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Artem Kniaz</a> on <a href="https://unsplash.com/s/photos/children-playing?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ### Credits

 Thanks to all forum contributors on the listed weblink which helped me code or resolve issues during the project.
-Their sample code or explaination helped me to include or add the functions in the website that I wanted.
+Their sample code or explanation helped me to include or add the functions on the website that I wanted.

 * https://getpublii.com/blog/one-line-css-solution-to-prevent-anchor-links-from-scrolling-behind-a-sticky-header.html
 * https://www.sliderrevolution.com/resources/css-modal/